LazyPotato02/Notes-App/README.md

 To run the front-end:
   - npm start

-**The project can be started only with the above commands!In the future there may be a docker-compose.yml file for easier deploymend and use!**
+**The project can be started only with the above commands!In the future there may be a docker-compose.yml file for easier deployment and use!**